ringlej/ptxdist/doc/environment.rst

 *Source Directory* and enter the path to the directory where PTXdist should store archives to share between its projects.

-Generic Project Location
-^^^^^^^^^^^^^^^^^^^^^^^^

-If we already installed the generic projects we should also configure PTXdist to know this location.
-If we already did so, we can use the command ``ptxdist projects`` to get a list of available projects and ``ptxdist clone`` to get a local working copy of a shared generic project.

-Navigate to menu entry *Project Searchpath* and enter the path to projects that can be used in such a way.
-Here we can configure more than one path, each part can be delemited by a colon.
-For example for PTXdist’s generic projects and our own previous projects like this:

-``/usr/local/lib/ptxdist-/projects:/office/my_projects/ptxdist``

-Leave the menu and store the configuration.
-PTXdist is now ready for use.

 If there is no toolchain available yet, the next step is to build one at least for the desired target architecture.
 Refer to the application note “Building Toolchains” for further details.